 The combined results from the Blind - El Sol and the Skarn Front deposits provide very favorable recoveries and grades of silver, lead and zinc which form the initial basis for a metallurgical processing flowsheet which in turn, can be used in the further evaluation and scoping of the project.
+Variability test work on Skarn Front deposit confirmed that the Cu-Pb-Zn flotation circuit accommodates large swings in both overall grade and sulphide content and can effectively handle head grades ~6x higher than average using only reagent dosage control.

-(An Exploration Stage Company) Management's Discussion and Analysis For the Three Months Ended July 31, 2020
+(An Exploration Stage Company) Management's Discussion and Analysis For the Six Months Ended October 31, 2020